-This is my monthly roundup of the books, articles, and streaming media I found interesting.
-Here's my list for January, 2023.
+This is my monthly roundup of the links, books, and media I found interesting.
+Do you have suggestions?
+Let me know!

 Apps + Websites

 iA Presenter.
 I’ve been really enjoying this.
 It does have the unfortunate effect of reducing the time you spend faffing with slide design and font choices, which means you actually have to write the substance of your presentation.
 Curses!
 Still, despite its attempts to thwart my procrastination, it’s beautifully designed and perfect for the way I think.

 404 Media.
 A new, independent, worker-owned venture by ex-Motherboard journalists.
 I’m a subscriber.

 Center for News, Technology & Innovation.
 I would love to contribute to something like this.

 Educational Sensational Inspirational Foundational.
 A really great list of foundational and/or influential writing about how to build the web, starting with Tim Berners-Lee’s Cool URIs Don’t Change post from 1998.

 Datasette Cloud.
 Simon Willison’s Datasette now has a SaaS version that saves you having to install or set anything up.
 This is perfect for smaller newsrooms and orgs that are technically stretched but want to analyze data.
 I’m excited to see where he goes with it.

 StreetPass for Mastodon.
 Genuinely brilliant.
 StreetPass finds the Mastodon accounts of people whose websites you browse, allowing you to check out their accounts and follow if you’re interested.
 I love it.

 Yellowface, by R. F. Kuang.
 This tale from a deeply unreliable, envy-driven narrator is more of a sharp satire of liberal racism than its publishing industry setting.
 It’s at its least compelling when discussing Twitter drama, but there’s ample snark just underneath each turn of phrase, and more than enough ratcheting tension to have kept me turning the pages.